shadows911/baruf/content/p/names.md

 > another and slinging it around with great facility, but without
 > understanding.

-(A similar example is in *Goblet of Fire,* when Harry and Ron simply make up predictions about what will happen to them in the coming month, but aren't caught by Professor Trelawny because what they write sounds like what she expects to hear.)
+(A similar example is in *Goblet of Fire*, when Harry and Ron make up predictions about what will happen to them instead of really doing Divination, but aren't caught by Professor Trelawny because they write the sort of stuff she expects to hear.)

 We could program a computer (or enchant a hat) to reply to English sentences with other English sentences; it might be well-designed